 ● Your Water Heater Gives You Warning Messages

-The most vital sign that something may be wrong with your tankless water heater is likely to come from the device itself.
-Most tankless water heaters produce a displayed warning when there is a problem.
+The most vital sign that something may be wrong with your water heater is likely to come from the device itself.
+Most water heaters produce a displayed warning when there is a problem.
 You should not disregard such warnings.

-If you experience one or more of the above, your tankless water heater says it needs a check.
+If you experience one or more of the above, your water heater says it needs a check.
 Get in touch with a professional plumber to have it checked immediately.
 Brace yourself for a new purchase that may or may not be necessary.